 My commitment and passion for ‘good mental health for all’ is longstanding.
 Establishing Banish the Crows in 2017 is a personal highlight after a lengthy and credible career working in various organisations.
 My aspiration in creating Banish the Crows is to work directly for the person sitting in front of me, rather than through an organisation and their many protocols, policies, and procedures.
 I believe that by offering my help and skills in this way that there will be less hurdles and barriers to achieving what YOU, the client want and need.

-A Registered Member of the British Association of Counsellors and Psychotherapists (BACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA), I work one-on-one with clients using a personal, relationally-based, or existential approach.
+I am a Registered Member of the British Association of Counsellors and Psychotherapists (BACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA).
+I work one-on-one with clients using a personal, relationally-based, or existential approach.
 I also work with couples or jointly with individuals, for example two family members.
 Whilst I have ambition to develop Banish the Crows and the resources that it could offer, I instinctively want it to remain small and intimate, focused on achieving a credible, high-quality, personalised service.

 Taking the step to ask for help, to make sense of things – to book to see a counsellor or psychotherapist, is a somewhat ‘big deal’.

 As an integrative psychotherapist I describe my grounded therapy style as existential.
 Existential theory operates from the belief that inner conflict within a person is due to that individual’s confrontation with the givens of their existence and their so-called ‘being-in-the-world’.
 In this sense, I believe that:

 The way in which I think and work means that there are strong elements of a particular type of existential therapy incorporated into my style – this is called logotherapy and is concerned with finding and making meaning in our lives where we feel there is none; where meaning may have been lost, or life’s meaning is obscured by things that have happened to us.
 This regardless of age or stage of life.